BowMonk/valoCV/README.md

 ### Offline Evaluation

 The key to any comparative study lies in its evaluation metrics.
-We use Mean Average Precision (MAP), Precision, Recall, and F1 score as our key metrics to evaluate the performance of the models:
+We use Mean Average Precision (MAP), Precision, Recall, and F1 score as our key metrics to evaluate the performance of the models only on the images from the datasets(not videos):

 - **Precision** is the ratio of correctly predicted positive observations to the total predicted positives.
 - **Recall** (Sensitivity) calculates the ratio of correctly predicted positive observations to the all observations in actual class.
 - **F1 Score** is the weighted average of Precision and Recall.
 It tries to find the balance between precision and recall.
 - **MAP** (Mean Average Precision) is used in information retrieval to measure the effectiveness of the model in terms of precision of retrieval over a range of recall values.

-We run these evaluations both offline and online, with online evaluations conducted on live game feed to measure the inference time and reaction to dynamic movements.
+Do note that **accuracy** was not considered due to the several reasons:
+ -  The number of pixels representing the object (foreground) can be much smaller than the pixels representing the background.
+In such cases, a model that only predicts the background would still have a high accuracy, despite failing to detect any objects.
+ -  Accuracy doesn't account for localization errors.
+A model may correctly identify the presence of an object but inaccurately define its boundaries or location.
+Accuracy would still consider this a correct prediction, even though the location is wrong.
+ -  Multiple Objects: In scenarios where multiple instances of an object can exist in a single image, accuracy as a metric falls short.
+If a model fails to detect one of several objects, the accuracy might still be high despite the missed detection.
+ -  Precision and Recall Tradeoff: Accuracy doesn't account for the tradeoff between precision (how many selected items are relevant) and recall (how many relevant items are selected).
+In some contexts, it may be more important to prioritize one over the other.

+### Online Evaluation
+In the fast-paced world of online gaming, real-time performance is critical.
+We're testing our system on two key parameters – accuracy in head classification and inference speed.
+For accuracy, we're using annotated videos from Dataset 4, comparing our system's detection with ground truth frames.
+It's a real-time check on whether our system accurately recognizes heads in live gaming.
+For speed, we're timing how quickly our model predicts based on each frame.
+We also account for any target movement during this prediction time.
+So, we're essentially striving to ensure our system can accurately and swiftly detect dynamic movements in live game feeds.

 ### Expected Outcomes

 Through this experiment, we aim to answer the following questions:

-- How does YOLO compare to SAM+GroundingDINO for general metrics like MAP, recall, precision, F1 score?
+- How does YOLO compare to SAM+GroundingDINO for  metrics: MAP, recall, precision, F1 score?
 - What hyperparameters need to be tuned between the two models?
 - How well does the model react to dynamic movements in the online game feed?
 - Can SAM+GroundingDINO outperform YOLO in a dynamic first-person shooter game like Valorant?